jordibernandi/master_thesis_MMDS/yt-video-webapp/README.md

 ### Step 2: Initial Setup (Run these commands only once)

-Run the following commands in your terminal to set up the web app and database for the first time:
+Run the following commands in your terminal to set up the web app and database for the first time, make sure you are inside the **yt-video-webapp** folder:

 ```bash
 # Step 2.1: Build and run the Docker containers